-6. Data protection and storage
+6. Storage and security

 The personal information collected and all other relevant information are stored on the European Commission servers in the Data Centre in Luxembourg.
-The server operates under the Commission's decisions and provisions on security established by the Security Directorate for this kind of server and service.
-The processing of personal data by the European Commission is subject to the provisions of Regulation (EC) No 45/2001 of the European Parliament and of the Council of 18 December 2000 on the protection of individuals with regard to the processing of personal data by the Community institutions and bodies and on the free movement of such data.2
+The server operates under the Commission's decisions and provisions on security established by the Security Directorate for this kind of server and service, namely Commission Decision (EU, Euratom) 2017/46 of 10 January 2017 on the security of communication and information systems in the European Commission.